Poland's governing coalition on brink of collapse - RFI

 But parliament on Friday passed a controversial animal rights bill that divided the right-wing governing alliance.

-Two junior partners in the three-party ruling coalition refused to vote in favour, provoking the ire of Jaroslaw Kaczynski, the powerful PiS leader who put forward the legislation.
+The two junior partners in the three-party governing coalition refused to vote in favour, provoking the ire of Jaroslaw Kaczynski, the powerful PiS leader who put forward the legislation.

-Kaczynski, who is known for his love of cats, has threatened to exclude his coalition partners from the government during a planned cabinet reshuffle or even call snap elections.
+Kaczynski has threatened to exclude his coalition partners from the government during the cabinet reshuffle or even call snap elections.

-A possible minority PiS government would control 197 seats in the 460-seat lower house.
+A possible minority PiS government would control at least 197 seats in the 460-seat lower house.

-Some analysts and opposition politicians in Warsaw say the political fireworks are part of high-stakes negotiations between the dominant PiS and its two junior alliance partners, the United Poland party which controls 19 seats and the Agreement party, with 18 seats, over the cabinet reshuffle.
+Some analysts and opposition politicians insist the political fireworks are part of high-stakes negotiations between the PiS and its alliance partners, the SP which controls 19 seats and the Agreement party with 18 seats, over the cabinet reshuffle.

-Tensions flared in recent weeks when PiS threatened to halve the number of ministries controlled by its two partners.
+Tensions flared in recent weeks after the PiS threatened to halve the number of ministries iots partners control.

 The controversial PiS-authored animal rights bill was adopted with the support of the liberal opposition, mustering 356 votes in favour, 75 against and 18 abstentions at an overnight session of parliament.

-The measure, which still requires the approval of the senate, bans the breeding of animals for fur and stops exports of halal and kosher meat.
+The measure, which the senate and PiS-allied president are expected to back, bans the breeding of animals for fur and stops exports of halal and kosher meat.

 Poland is the world's third biggest fur producer after China and Denmark, according to activists, and a major exporter of kosher meat to Israel and Jewish communities in Europe.

-The measure had drawn criticism in the countryside -- a key electoral base for the PiS -- and experts quoted by Gazeta Wyborcza said the economic impact would be around 1.6 billion euros ($1.9 billion).
+The measure had drawn criticism in the countryside -- a key PiS electoral base -- and experts quoted by Gazeta Wyborcza newspaper said the economic impact would be around 1.6 billion euros ($1.9 billion).

 © 2020 AFP